adrianomartino/amartino/_pages/contact.md

 ---
-title: Let's talk about your next project.
+title: Let's talk about your next project
 subtitle: Questions?
 Curious?
 Want to say Hi?
 Drop me a line!
 description: If you are thinking about something awesome.
 Feel free to drop me a line.
   Even if it's not awesome yet.